 / ARTIST STATEMENT

 In my work, the characters want to connect not just with each other, but with you.
 They might interact with the camera, the narrator, and whoever else is involved in delivering their story.
 I like to use a “host” character who the audience can identify as being real, and then demonstrate an empathetic relationship between the host character and the other characters in the story.
-This makes the characters’ emotional stakes present and real for the audience.

 Like with life, stories consistently undermine any attempt we make to generalize them into a consistent structure or ultimate meaning.
 It's just as they begin to take on a pattern that they ultimately shift again, changed by our very perception of what they are, and our assertion that we might understand them.
 Stories are playful.
 Stories are frightening.
 Stories can frustrate, tickle, motivate, or demoralize.
 Perhaps most mysterious of all, the same story seen twice can do two different things, and therein show us something in ourselves.